 Distribution costs mainly represent (i) staff costs relating to sales and marketing personnel; (ii) transportation costs for delivery of the Group's products and (iii) advertising and marketing expenses.
-For the year ended 31 December 2019, the Group's distribution costs amounted to approximately HK\$15.53 million (2018: approximately HK\$15.42 million), accounting for approximately 7.5% of the Group's turnover (2018: approximately 7.8%).
+For the year ended 31 December 2021, the Group's distribution costs amounted to approximately HK\$17.40 million (2020: approximately HK\$11.76 million), accounting for approximately 7.3% of the Group's revenue (2020: approximately 6.9%).
+The increase in distribution costs was mainly due to the increase in overall costs which is in line with increase in sales of finished zippers.